ultraleap/UnityPlugin/.github/pull_request_template.md

 _These tasks are for the merge request creator to tick off when creating a merge request._

-- [ ] Pair review with a member of the QA team.
-- [ ] Add any release testing considerations to the MR for the next release.
+- [ ] Create or edit test cases [here](https://ultrahaptics.atlassian.net/projects/UNITY?selectedItem=com.atlassian.plugins.atlassian-connect-plugin:com.kanoah.test-manager__main-project-page#!/v2/testCases?projectId=15189)
 - [ ] Check any relevant CHANGELOG files have been updated.
 - [ ] Ensure documentation requirements are met e.g., public API is commented.
 - [ ] Consider any licensing/other legal implications for this MR e.g. notices required by any new libraries.